Coimbatore To Munnar Is Better Than Kochi To Munnar

 The first half of the journey will take you to the countryside winding roads, windmills, and a lot of green spaces in Tamil Nadu.

-If you have not seen windmills before, you will be blown away with their magnificence.
+If you have not seen windmills before, you will be blown away by their magnificence.

 bangalore to munnar